MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 1. Show one post
 1. Comment on posts
 1. **Create subreddits**
     1. Add a `subreddit` attribute to our post resource
     1. Navigate to view all the posts of the same subreddit
 1. Sign up and Login
 1. Associate posts and comments with their author
 1. Make comments on comments
-1. Vote a post up
+1. Vote a post up or down

 # Create Subreddits